normalfaults/api/README.md

 for specifics for how to install.

-INSTALL-OSX.md - Mac OS Installation (generally used for development) INSTALL-REHL.md - RedHat Linux installation
+INSTALL-OSX.md - Mac OS Installation (generally used for development)

+INSTALL-RHEL.md - Red Hat Enterprise Linux installation

 MANAGEIQ.md - How to setup ManageIQ to work with Jellyfish-API